mevdschee/php-crud-api/README.md

 {"categories":[{"id":"1","name":"Internet"},{"id":"3","name":"Web development"}]}
 ```

-NB: This transform is CPU and memory intensive and can also be executed client-side.
+NB: This transform is CPU and memory intensive and can also be executed client-side (see: [lib](https://github.com/mevdschee/php-crud-api/tree/master/lib)).

 ### List + Filter